christian1dk/Turn-based-RPG/README.md

 # About the project
-Turn based RPG where a Hero and Enemys battles in a arena.
+Turn based RPG where a Hero and Enemys battles in a arena.<br />
 Hero earns xp for winning battles, when the Hero has enough xp it will level up.

 main functions: